andrew/ultimate-awesome/README.md

 - [awesome-fediverse](https://github.com/emilebosch/awesome-fediverse) - A curated, collaborative list of awesome Fediverse resources.
 - [awesome-segmentation-saliency-dataset](https://github.com/lartpang/awesome-segmentation-saliency-dataset) - A collection of some datasets for segmentation / saliency detection.
 Welcome to PR.:smile:.
 - [awesome-ai-web-search](https://github.com/felladrin/awesome-ai-web-search) - A list of software that allows searching the web with the assistance of AI.
-- [awesome-pytest](https://github.com/augustogoulart/awesome-pytest) - A curated list of awesome pytest resources.
 - [Awesome-3D-Object-Detection](https://github.com/TianhaoFu/Awesome-3D-Object-Detection) - Papers, code and datasets about deep learning for 3D Object Detection.
 - [awesome-vpn](https://github.com/udpsec/awesome-vpn) - 科学上网的有趣项目集锦，欢迎大家pr自己喜欢的项目到这里。.
 - [free-for-life](https://github.com/wdhdev/free-for-life) - A massive list including a huge amount of products and services that are completely free!.
 - [awesome-frameworkless](https://github.com/frameworkless-movement/awesome-frameworkless) - A collection of awesome things regarding Frameworkless.
+- [awesome-macos-commandline](https://github.com/phmullins/awesome-macos-commandline) - A curated list of awesome command-line software for macOS.
 - [awesome-computer-vision-models](https://github.com/gmalivenko/awesome-computer-vision-models) - A list of popular deep learning models related to classification, segmentation and detection problems.
-- [awesome-macos-commandline](https://github.com/phmullins/awesome-macos-commandline) - A curated list of awesome command-line software for macOS.
 - [awesome-list](https://github.com/ityouknow/awesome-list) - Collect all  awesome about IT.
 - [awesome-background-subtraction](https://github.com/murari023/awesome-background-subtraction) - A curated list of background subtraction related papers and resources.
 - [awesome-live-coding-music](https://github.com/pjagielski/awesome-live-coding-music) - A curated list of awesome Live Coding Music frameworks, libraries and software.